vanderbiltrobotics/RoboticsIntelligenceWiki/mechanical/machine-components/belts.md

 Belt slippage happens when the force placed on the belt is larger than the friction between the belt and the drive pulley.
 This is usually caused by a low amount of tension on the belt, which is discussed in more detail at https://dreisilker.com/blog/how-improper-belt-tension-can-affect-your-belt-drive-system/.
 If a belt is being used to power an excavator, slippage is not necessarily bad, as it is much better for the belt to slip when it jams itself on a large rock than to snap the belt from overtensioning.

 ### Creep
-Belt creep is the elongation of the belt due to the constant stress being put on it
+Belt creep is the elongation of the belt due to the constant stress being put on it.
+This will happen faster the more stress that is put on it (load, tension).
+### Misalignment
+Belt misalignment occurs most often with flat or conveyor belts, where the belt tries to go off the side of a pulley.
+Likely causes are a slight discrepancy in the tension between the two sides of the belt or misalignment between the pulleys either translationally or rotationally.
+Hence, it is important to assemble the pulleys fully aligned and be able increase the tension on either side of a wider belt.